TanTheTiger/Codeforces/README.md

 # Codeforces
-Codeforces solutions that I have solved.
+Repository of Codeforces solutions that I have solved.